mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-`voice`
+### voice
 We can use the line to visualize the velocity of a moving particle.

 This simple particle class is just a circle with a color that moves along a linear path, which is defined by velocity vector.

-While drawing, it represents velocity as a line coming out of the edge of its circle.
+The `Draw` code represents velocity as a line coming out of the edge of its circle.
 	if the particle has no velocity, it doesn't draw the velocity line
 direction is calculated by dividing the velocity by the magnitude.
-This is the same as just calling the Normalized property.
+	This is the same as just calling the `Normalized` property.
-	I avoid using Normalized to avoid recalculating the same square root value again.
-Again, an accurate square-root value is expensive to compute.
+	But, I avoid using `Normalized` to avoid recalculating the same square root value again.
+Again, an accurate square-root value is expensive to re-compute.

-the Update method will change the position of the particle's cirle based on the velocity, and the amount of time passed.
+the `Update` method will change the position of the particle's cirle based on the velocity, and the amount of time passed.

-`scene`
+### scene
 src/Program
 ```
 ...